Heraklion City Guide

 Quick facts

-• Home to the Minoan Palace of Knossos, widely considered Europe’s oldest city.
+• Home to the Palace of Knossos, Europe's oldest city and the legendary heart of the Minoan civilization.

-• Hosts the world’s most significant and comprehensive Minoan artifact collection.
+• Features the Heraklion Archaeological Museum, housing the world's most significant and comprehensive collection of Minoan artifacts.

 🏛️